gildesmarais/website/_drafts/html2rss.md

 Do you have site in mind and want to write a own config for it?
 Check [`html2rss-config`'s README](https://github.com/gildesmarais/html2rss-configs/blob/master/README.md).
 If you have your own instance running, you can keep your config private.
 Do you need to extend the gem's capabilities?
 Check [`html2rss`'s README](https://github.com/gildesmarais/html2rss/blob/master/README.md).

-## Continuous Integration and Deployment

-Aside to having tests suite runs and automatic builds on any code changes, there's some more _magic_ going on: the CI/CD orchestrates the three components to build nicely together.

-A change in `html2rss-config`'s `master` branch triggers a test run.
-If it is successful, it updates `html2rss-web` to contain the latest configs from `html2rss-config`.
-This in turn triggers a rebuild of `html2rss-web`.
-A successful build is pushed as new docker image to Docker Hub.

-The server running a `html2rss-web` instance can then update the docker image.[^7]

 ## Further reading